syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Get-Cell-Coordinates-Under-a-Given-Point.md

 ---
 layout: post
 title: How to get cell coordinates under a given point | Syncfusion
-description: Learn here all about how to get cell coordinates under a given point in Syncfusion Windows Forms gridcontrol control and more.
+description: Learn here all about how to get cell coordinates under a given point in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug